Laktaši

-Laktaši (Лакташи) is a city located in Republika Srpska, an entity of the state Bosnia and Herzegovina.
-As of 2013, the municipality had a population of 34,966 inhabitants, while the town has a population of 5,879 inhabitants.
+Laktaši (Лакташи) is a city in Republika Srpska, Bosnia and Herzegovina.
+As of 2013, the municipality had a population of 34,966, while the town has a population of 5,879.

 Geography

 Physical geography

 Laktaši municipality is located in Lijevče polje, 19 km north of Banja Luka.
 The river Vrbas, which flows in the middle of its territory, divides it into the Župa (right bank of the Vrbas) and the Potkozarsko-Lijevčanski part (the left bank of the Vrbas).
 Lijevče polje, along the fertile Semberian plains, a geographical part of the Peripanon region, is the main granary of Republika Srpska.

 Political geography

 The Laktaši municipality is located in the northeastern part of the entity of Republika Srpska on the coordinates of 44°54′33″N and 17°18′06″E and borders the city of Banja Luka, and the municipalities of Gradiška, Srbac, Prnjavor and Čelinac.
 Laktaši municipality takes up an area of 338,37 km2 (149,95 sq mi).

 The area of this municipality has had a favorable traffic position in the past, beginning with the time of the Romans, when the so-called "salt path" that connected Salona to Servicio.
 Today, the Banja Luka - Gradiška and Banja Luka - Doboj highways pass through the Laktaši municipality, connecting the Laktaši municipality with the Zagreb - Belgrade highway, and in the future with the Budapest - Ploče highway.
 Laktaši municipality also has the only international airport in the Republic of Srpska, located north of the Laktaši town, near the village of Mahovljani.